Sales & Marketing Advice

 • The Law of Duality: “In the long run, every market becomes a two-horse race.”
 If you think about it, most product types come down to two big names: Coke and Pepsi, Apple and Samsung, McDonald’s, and Burger King.
 Therefore, your marketing best practices should prepare you to deal with a significant competitor.

-• The Law of the Opposite: “If you are shooting for second place, your strategy is determined by the leader.”
-To overcome a competitor in the first place position, you need to look at their weak points and target your marketing best practices accordingly.
+• The Law of the Opposite states, “If you are shooting for second place, your strategy is determined by the leader.”
+To overcome a competitor in first place, you need to examine their weak points and target your marketing best practices accordingly.

 • The Law of Success: “Success often leads to arrogance and arrogance to failure.”
 Successful people tend to get cocky, compromising their ability to be objective.
 Once you lose objectivity, you lose sight of your strategy.
 Avoid this at all costs by remaining humble and consulting multiple parties before making critical decisions.